104 Abducted Girls Freed From Captivity, While Over 100 Girls Are Still Missing

 In a surprising turn of events, Boko Haram returned 104 girls to their home in Dapchi, after abducting them on February 19.
-Initial reports from freed girls suggest that five girls died during the abduction.
+Initial reports from the freed girls suggest that five girls died during the abduction.
 Also, one girl, Leah Sherubu, is still being held captive.
 Apparently, Leah refused to convert to Islam because she is Christian, and so the captors did not release her.
 The Boko Haram threatened to return if the girls returned to school.

 “We did it out of pity.
 And don’t ever put your daughters in school again.”